elsayedelmandoh/sentiment_analysis_NLP/README.md

-<<<<<<< HEAD
 # Sentiment Analysis
 * This presentation focuses on sentiment analysis, specifically building a text classification model for emotion prediction based on textual data.

 * The dataset used in this project consists of text samples labeled with different emotions.

 # Training machine learning model